Updated on January 30th, 2025

 - Get a roommate

-- Monitor utility use (turn lights off when leaving a room, don’t leave the water running when brushing teeth, etc.)
+- Monitor utility use (turn lights off when leaving a room, don’t leave the water running when brushing teeth, etc.)to save a few bucks.

 - Limit eating out.
 Try $5 Meal Plan to save money when cooking at home